Travel insurance UK: Must knows for travelling to the UK

 If you plan on travelling and working in the UK, some overseas insurance providers may extend your policy up to 18 months.
 Sometimes called the ‘backpackers insurance' some providers may even cover you for journeys you make outside of the UK.
 But you need to check first.

 Time to consider annual multi-trip cover?

-Whether traveling and working in the UK with the intention of traveling to other parts of the world, or going back and forth from Australia and the UK, for a 12 month period, by taking out a multi-trip cover, you can cover yourself for multiple trips, wherever your journey takes you.
+Whether travelling and working in the UK with the intention of travelling to other parts of the world, or going back and forth from Australia and the UK, for a 12 month period, by taking out a multi-trip cover, you can cover yourself for multiple trips, wherever your journey takes you.